-Structural Heart Disease is a term used to describe disorders of the structures within the heart such as the heart valves and other internal cardiac structures.
-These disorders can be congenital (present since birth) or acquired through one’s lifetime.
-In the past decade, treatment options for Structural Heart Disease have been catapulted by the commercialization of innovative technologies that have delivered revolutionary therapies through minimally invasive transcatheter procedures.
+Structural Heart Disease is a term used to describe disorders of the structures within the heart, such as the heart valves and other internal cardiac structures.
+These disorders can be congenital (present since birth) or acquired throughout one’s lifetime.
+Structural heart disease can lead to a wide range of symptoms and complications, and it is essential to seek treatment.

-Symptoms can vary broadly depending on the type of structural heart or valve disease one has, and the level of severity.
+Symptoms can vary depending on the type of structural heart or valve disease, and the level of severity.
 Mild disease can often produce no symptoms at all.
-Symptoms typically start when the particular structural heart problem progresses in its severity.
+Symptoms typically start when the structural heart problem progresses in its severity.
 Common symptoms may include:

 - Chest pain (angina pectoris) with exertion or at rest

 - Passing out (syncope)